-After filing a work injury claim in Ohio, the Ohio Bureau of Worker’s Compensation is required to make its decision to allow or deny the claim within 28 days.
+After filing a work injury claim in Ohio, the Ohio Bureau of Worker’s Compensation (BWC) is required to make its decision to allow or deny the claim within 28 days.
 This is done through written notification known as the BWC order.
 If your claim is denied, you may appeal the decision by filing a claim with the Industrial Commission of Ohio within 14 days of the BWC Order.
 The commission will then schedule a District Level Hearing to be held within 45 days of your initial appeal request.

 Preparing for the District Level Hearing

 The District Level Hearing will be presided over by the Officer of the Commission, who reviews any written witness affidavits, and deposition transcripts submitted by your worker’s compensation attorney and your employer’s legal counsel prior to the hearing.
 You should be prepared to testify and present witnesses on your behalf such as your doctor and any co-workers that witnessed the incident.
 Preparing for your testimony is something an attorney can assist you with.

 No later than 45 days after the District Level Hearing, the Commission will conduct another hearing, where he or she reviews the evidence with both parties and their workmen’s comp attorneys, and issue a written decision that will be sent to both parties.

 Having this evidence presented in such a way that it will convince the BWC — and, if needed, the Officer of the Commission — calls for some professional assistance.
 Being able to call and question witnesses, including people who saw the original injury occur as well as the health care professionals who dealt with the recovery, is something a workers’ comp attorney can do smoothly and clearly.